guitmz/memrun/C/README.md

 # Usage

 Build it with `$ gcc memrun.c -o memrun`.
 Allows to run C source compiled with gcc passed via pipe to memrun without temporary filesystem files ("tcc -run" equivalent).
 Anonymous file created and executed lives in RAM, without link in filesystem.
-If you are not interested in [memrun.c](memrun.c) details, you can skip discussion wrt [info.c](info.c), and continue with "C script" [run_from_memory_stdin.c](run_from_memory_stdin.c) discussion.
+If you are not interested in [memrun.c](memrun.c) details, you can skip discussion wrt [info.c](info.c), and continue with [C script](#C-script) discussion.

 Here gcc compiled ELF output gets stored in stdout (file descriptor 1), and piped to memrun that executes it:
 ```